Who can buy at OFG?

 When does product become available for Shop the Clock?

 Using the calendar selection tool, you can choose any pick-up date in the future, however growers generally post availability 4 days to 1 week in advance.
-For Monday pick-up, product is posted by the previous Wednesday.

-When can Pick-up my STC product?
+When can I pick-up my STC product?

 Is there a cut-off time to place STC orders?